mohammedkhalilia/iRFCM/README.md

-Improved Relation Fuzzy c-Means
+Improved Relational Fuzzy _c_-Means
 ==========================================

 Overview
 ------------------------------------------
-iRFCM is an extension to the Relational Fuzzy c-Means algorithm first proposed by Hathaway and Bezdek (see [1]).
+iRFCM is an extension to the Relational Fuzzy _c_-Means algorithm first proposed by Hathaway and Bezdek (see [1]).
 RFCM expects the input D to be an Euclidean dissimilarity matrix.
 However, it is not always guaranteed that D is Euclidean, and if it is not Euclidean the duality relationalship between RFCM and FCM will be violated and cause RFCM to fail if the relational distances become negative.

-To overcome this problem, iRFCM will Euclideanize D is it not already Euclidean using various types of transformations that are discussed in [2-3]
+To overcome this problem, iRFCM will Euclideanize _D_ is it not already Euclidean using various types of transformations that are discussed in [2-3]

 NOTE: part of iRFCM, which the Subdominant Ultrametric transformation, relies on two MATLAB built-in fucntions which are part of the Bioinformatics toolbox.
 The first function is graphminspantree() which is to construct the minimum spanning tree (MST) from D. The second function is graphshortestpath(), which is used to traverse the path between two nodes in MST.